 What is Penn State Beaver Reach Out?

-Reach Out provides Penn State Beaver students with opportunities to learn and develop as citizens through thoughtfully organized service designed to meet the needs of the community.
+Reach Out provides Penn State Beaver students with opportunities to learn and develop as citizens through thoughtfully-organized service projects designed to meet the needs of the community.

 Students volunteer 20-25 hours per semester in not-for-profit agencies while completing a variety of volunteer assignments, including problem solving, marketing, office work, child care, and construction.
 Annually, students contribute approximately $45,000 in economic value to the Beaver community.

-Click on the links to the left to learn about the various agencies in the Reach Out organization.
+Click on the links to the left to learn about the various agencies within the Reach Out organization.

 If you're interested in working with and/or recruiting student volunteers for a not-for-profit group or agency, please contact Dr. JoAnn Chirico, senior instructor in sociology, 724-773-3846.